gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

     gl, [drawParticlesVS, drawParticlesFS]);
 ```

-A usual we need to lookup locations
+As usual we need to lookup locations

 ```js
 const updatePositionPrgLocs = {